twbs/blog/src/content/posts/2022/bootstrap-4-6-2.md

 There are two big highlights in v4.6.2:

 - First, we've added an example to our Collapse plugin docs to show how to use horizontal collapsing.
-This has long been possible via our JS, but we never had an official class to utitlize it.
+This has long been possible via our JS, but we never had an official class to utilize it.

 - Second, we've replaced the deprecated `color-adjust` with `print-color-adjust` in our Sass files as part of the Autoprefixer v10.4.6 issues.
 This should quiet the issues folks have seen from that dependency change. _If you're using our distribution CSS files, like `bootstrap.min.css`, you may still see the warning._